Kathleen1998/BellaBeat/README.md

 as.POSIXct(endinterval,format="%m/%d/%Y %H:%M:%S",tz=Sys.timezone())
 ```

- 3. Documentation of any

- 4. A summary of your analysis
-    4a.
 The datas statment piece mentions the data gathered os only from 03.12.2016-05.12.2016; 2 months of data gathered and only in the spring time.
 This data does have some limited resourse in only providing information for 2 months and only in the beginig of the second quarter of the year; spring.

- 5. Supporting visualizations and key findings
+The data is oraganized by user and order by date.
+It is in a long format; Long data is data where each row contains a single data point for a particular item

+The only bias is that the data is from March to May which is when the weather becomes warmer and people start to becomemore active than when the months were November through February